Mexico Pet Passport & Import Regulations

-Proof of current vaccination against rabies must be provided.
-Mexico will accept the 3 year vaccine from dogs and cats entering the country from the United States or Canada.
-All details about the vaccine must be on the health certificate.
-If your dog or cat is originally from Mexico (rather than the US/Canada), and your pet has been vaccinated in Mexico with a 1-year vaccine (which is standard here), you are required to show the Mexican booklet you received from your Mexican vet indicating the original vaccine date.
-In all cases, the vaccination must not have expired.
+All details about the rabies vaccine must be on the health certificate.
+If your dog or cat is originally from Mexico (rather than the US or Canada), and your pet has been vaccinated in Mexico with a 1-year vaccine (which is standard), you are required to show the Mexican booklet you received from your Mexican veterinarian indicating the original vaccine date.
+In all cases, the rabies vaccination must not have expired.

-Dogs may also be vaccinated for: Distemper,, Hepatitis, Leptospirosis, Parovirus and Parainfluenza and cats may also be vaccinated for: Feline panleukopenia (Distemper): Viral Rhinotracheitis, Calicivirus and Leukemia.
+Dogs may also be vaccinated for: Distemper, Hepatitis, Leptospirosis, Parvovirus and Parainfluenza and cats may also be vaccinated for: Feline panleukopenia (Distemper): Viral Rhinotracheitis, Calicivirus and Leukemia.
 These are recommended vaccinations only.

 Kittens and puppies under the age of 3 months are exempt from the rabies vaccination requirement.